webtretech/nestjs-mailer-react-adapter/README.md

 ### Getting Started

-1. Add this to your `tsconfig.json` if it's not already
+To add support for react, ensure this is present in your `tsconfig.json`

 ```json
 "jsx": "react-jsx"
 ```

-2. Configuration
+1. Configuration

 ```javascript
 // src/app.module.ts